What is Peri-Implantitis?

-Brooklyn dental implants specialist Dr. Leonard Umanoff is an experienced and skilled implant dentist who uses advanced techniques to ensure every dental implant is situated correctly, eliminating microscopic gaps around the implant post.
+Brooklyn implant dentists are experienced and skilled implant dentists who use advanced techniques to ensure every dental implant is situated correctly, eliminating microscopic gaps around the implant post.
 His extensive experience also ensures no excess cement remains around an implant crown.

 This is why it is so important to have your implant placed by a very best dentist for dental implants as the correct planning and placement of dental implants greatly reduces this type of risk.

 During your initial assessment for dental implants, your implant dentist will determine the amount of healthy bone available for implant placement.
 However, they must also consider your gum tissue as you need strong and healthy gums that are correctly contoured to surround the implant and which helps to protect it and prevent bacterial infection such as peri-implantitis.

 If the gum around your implant is thinner and is improperly contoured, the risk of bacterial infection is higher.